dajusc/LIdaBox/README.md

 # LIdaBox
-A RasPi application for a RFID controlled Google-Play-Music (GPM) musicbox.
+A RasPi application for a RFID controlled musicbox for local files like e.g. MP3s.

 ## Overview
-The user can store the names of GPM-playlists on RFID-tags, or he can link RFID-tag-UIDs to playlist names.
+The user can store the names of playlists on RFID-tags, or he can link RFID-tag-UIDs to playlist names.
 Once the RC522-RFID-reader attached to the RasPi detects a corresponding tag, it starts playing the playlist.
 The playback is stopped when the end of the playlist is reached or when the tag is removed.